 I loved their breakfast options, so I made sure to wake up early enough to enjoy it all before diving.
 You can have a delicious cooked breakfast with Mexican flavours (if you have never tried chilaquiles before, this is the place because theirs were fantastic) and/or indulge in their custom waffle service (strawberries and cream, please!).

 I was not necessarily a fan of being so close to the cruise ship terminal, but I guess this was the price of being at a seafront resort at the perfect distance between the centre of San Miguel and the dive sites.

 Ocean view double room prices at El Cid La Ceiba start from 120€ a night with what they call the “European plan”, which means breakfast only, but they also have all-inclusive options.
 If you are looking for a more authentic address in town, I found this cosy vintage hotel a few blocks away from the main square, from 63€ a night for a private ensuite double room.
 Budget travellers can enjoy this cool hostel with a pool in the centre of San Miguel, from 15€ a night for a bed in a dorm.

 For those who want to splurge with 5-star luxury, direct access to the sea and no view on the cruise ships, you can book at the Presidente Intercontinental Cozumel Resort & Spa.
 They are just a little bit further south, but not too much.
 Their private beach is also a great snorkelling spot to extend your underwater fun.

-Do you want to learn more about travelling and scuba diving in Mexico?
-Have a look at the following articles:
+To learn more about travelling and scuba diving in Mexico, have a look at the following articles:

 This article was written in partnership with the tourism board of Cozumel.
 As always, all my views and opinions are my own and reflect my experience honestly.